 Ego: A representative in the world, a blueprint for who you are and how to be in society.
 It is your inner judge, for better or worse.

 Higher Self: A reassuring presence which sees all, knows all, and can handle all.
 A container and a leader to bring order to the chaos you feel inside.

 Codependents have an underdeveloped ego, and a weak sense of their Higher Self.
-Since childhood, they were strongly discouraged from developing their own by dominant and controlling figures.
+Since childhood, they were strongly discouraged from developing these qualities by dominant and controlling figures.
 Delegating their ego structures and Higher Self to others therefore became natural.
 You can’t know what you’re missing out on if you have never had it.

 When a codependent feels unsure, they ask another person what to do.
 When they need reassurance, they look to others immediately.
 This is what feeds the narcissist/codependent relationship dance.
 They never ask themselves what makes the narcissist the ultimate authority?
 Where does that person get such a godly gift from?
 And most importantly; Can I develop this gift for myself?

 The answer is that every person has the potential to develop those gifts, and every person can develop them for themselves with enough support and courage — codependents included.
 Narcissists create the illusion of being a higher authority with the ultimate ego and leadership qualities.
 Then they convince you that you will never be that person.
 Bullshit.